Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/09-Pitfalls-Challenges/Lesson9.md

 1. Explain the relationship between a process, a thread and a task.
 1. Are there any threads running by default?
 Which ones?
 1. How does iOS support multithreading?
-1. What is NSOperation? and NSOPerationQueue?
+1. What is NSOperation? and NSOperationQueue?
 1. What is QoS?
 1. Explain priority inversion.
 1. Explain dependencies in Operations.